tarwn/lessthandot-hugo/blogs/content/posts/2010-01-29-validating-architecture-with-visual-stud-2010.md

 So, not only do the undesirable calls added to the Data Layer's code trigger violations, but the reference itself does as well.
 There are a few things of interest that we can do with the errors from here.

-When right clicking the error, you can choose “Manage Validation Errors” from the context menu, and then “Suppress Errors”.
+When right clicking the error, you can choose "Manage Validation Errors" from the context menu, and then "Suppress Errors".
 Well, as long as you're willing to do it at your own risk ;).
 Then you'd end up with a build output like this:

 > 1/28/2010 4:25:03 PM: Architecture validation is starting.

 > 1/28/2010 4:25:09 PM: Architecture validation succeeded (3 suppressed).

 Knowing our readership, I doubt this will be an option though.
 So what can be done about this?
 If you want to fix the error immediately, you can double click the error message and be taken to the offending code, just as you would for a syntax error if a normal build failed.
-If you use Team Foundation Server, you can also select “Create Work Item” to create a new TFS work item based on the error.
+If you use Team Foundation Server, you can also select "Create Work Item" to create a new TFS work item based on the error.

-This can also be included as part of your local build process by setting the “Validate Architecture” property of the Modeling Project.
+This can also be included as part of your local build process by setting the "Validate Architecture" property of the Modeling Project.
 TFS users can also add this step to their team build by opening the Compilation tab and adding the following to the MSBuild arguments section:

 > /p:ValidateArchitecture=true